-Prescription opioids like morphine, hydrocodone (Vicodin), oxycodone (OxyContin, Percocet), and codeine are unfortunately readily available and frequently prescribed as painkillers.
+Prescription opioids like morphine, hydrocodone (Vicodin), oxycodone (OxyContin, Percocet), and codeine are unfortunately readily available and frequently prescribed painkillers.
 They are as addictive as other opioids because of the pain reduction and feeling of euphoria that they produce.
 Many people who have had major surgery are prescribed painkillers and become addicted.
 This can lead to heroin and fentanyl addictions.
-Go here to find out more about Prescription Drugs.
+Go here to find out more about treatment for Prescription Drugs.

 We are now in-network with the Aetna, Baylor Scott & White, Blue Cross, Cigna, Christus, and Magellan